by Attorney Philip Kavesh

 As we continued on to walk around the block, we received the same warm welcome from all the neighbors, even ones who were pretty much strangers to us.
 We were taken to view each family’s tree and examine the many unusual ornaments (sometimes with too lengthy a history of them, which I didn’t mind because I always got a sugar cookie to eat or a toy to play with while I pretended to studiously listen!)

-Frankly, I was expecting to be disappointed by this Christmas thing again, since it was clear we were not getting any lights or tree.
+Frankly, I was expecting to be disappointed by this Christmas thing again, since it was clear we were not getting any lights or a tree.

 But I was joyfully surprised when my Mom responded, “That’s the best part of our holiday, Hanukkah.
 All those other children only get one day of Christmas gifts, but you’ll get gifts for eight days in a row and it begins tonight!”